Taxes on Interest

 Earned income is often referred to as ordinary income and is usually the income that the taxpayer received from employment.
 Most interest income is taxed at the same rate as ordinary income.
 Interest income also contributes to the tax bracket in which the IRS classifies the taxpayer.
 This means that interest from investments can push them into a higher tax bracket in certain situations.

-Interest that is taxed at ordinary income levels often includes the following sources:
+Interest that is taxed on ordinary income levels often includes the following sources:

 - From savings, checking or other bank accounts